JohnKendrick/PDielec/docs/_sources/analysis.rst.txt

    E^{rot}_p = \dot{Q^2_p} \sum\limits_{i=xy,yz,xz}{\sum\limits_{mol} { (\tensorbf{P}_{mol}^i\fieldbf{L}_{p})^T (\tensorbf{P}_{mol}^i \fieldbf{L}_{p} ) }}

-The molecular vibrational contribution, which can be used to classify the internal modes of the system, can be obtained by subtracting the centre-of-mass and rigid-body rotational; energies from the total.
+The molecular vibrational contribution, which can be used to classify the internal modes of the system, can be obtained by subtracting the centre-of-mass and rigid-body rotational; energies from the total;

 .. math::
    :label: eq-energy-vib